emclayburn/Hockey_site/index.md

  This is a site dedicated to hockey statistics, most specifically the **St. Louis Blues**

 # About The Blues
 The **St. Louis Blues** are a professional hockey team located in St. Louis Missouri.
-The team came into existance in 1967, being one of six new teams added.
+The team came into existence in 1967, being one of six new teams added.
 They have one Stanley Cup win, coming in 2019.
 After a first round exit in 2025, they gear up for a new season starting October 9th against the **Minnesota Wild**.

 <p align="center">
   <img src="images/St._Louis_Blues_logo.svg" alt="St. Louis Blues Logo" width="200">